matuzo/HTMHell/hell/adventcalendar/2025/11/index.md

 ePubs, at their core, use HTML, just like the websites we build every day.
 Except, well, there’s a big asterisk after that.
 Let’s dive into the differences.

-A few decades ago XML emerged from the pit.
-XML – an attempt at an extensible standard for expressing marked up data – could be used for documents, data transfer, and a bunch of other things, and people genuinely liked it (or, much like AI today, pretended to for job security).
-They liked it so much that a concerted effort was started to take the nascent HTML and rebuild it on top of XML.
-This project had a name you might have heard of: XHTML.
+A few decades ago [XML](https://www.w3.org/TR/xml/) emerged from the pit.
+XML – an extensible standard for expressing marked up data – could be used for documents, data transfer, and a bunch of other things, and people genuinely liked it (or, much like AI today, pretended to for job security).
+They liked it so much that a concerted effort was started to take HTML and rebuild it on top of XML.
+This project had a name you might have heard of: [XHTML](https://www.w3.org/TR/xhtml11/).

-XHTML was broadly a flop for a handful of reasons.
-First, most people didn’t care about extensibility of their markup language, as browsers broadly didn’t support natively any of the standard options available at the time.
-Second, XML requires a document to be syntactically correct: any mistake in your XHTML and you were met with the dreaded yellow screen of death.
-Third, because a document needed to be correct and complete to be processed there was no streaming rendering, which on the slow connections of the time was painful.
-(You could serve your XHTML as HTML, but then you got no benefit for no reward, and was broadly pointless.)
+XHTML didn’t work out, for a number of reasons.
+The extensibility of XML turned out to not be useful when browsers didn’t support even common extensions.
+Then there was the problem of fragility: any syntax problems with your XHTML and your users would get a blank screen.
+If those two problems weren’t enough, XHTML was slower in practice because the browser needed to wait to download the entire document before doing anything else.

-These days XHTML hangs around on just a handful of sites.
-The HTML spec actually still has an [XHTML formulation](https://html.spec.whatwg.org/#html-vs-xhtml), but it sounds very much like it would like it to go away.
-But there is one place where XHTML still rules the roost: ePub.

-ePub books are, at their heart, a collection of XHTML documents.
+But there is one place where XHTML still rules the roost: ePub. ePub books are, at their heart, a collection of XHTML documents (now using [the XHTML flavour of the HTML Living Standard](https://html.spec.whatwg.org/#html-vs-xhtml)).
 This means that:

-1. You need to have valid, syntactically correct XML markup.
-If you don’t, your e-reader will complain.
+1. Valid, syntactically correct XML markup is needed.
+Without that, your e-reader will complain.
 This means self-closing tags, correct namespaces, XML attributes in the XML namespace (`xml:lang`), and so on.
-2. You can include other XML languages directly into your XHTML by adding namespaces.
+2. Other XML languages can be included directly into XHTML by adding namespaces.
-3. We unlock the the `epub` namespace, which adds additional functionality to your ePub in e-readers.
+3. The `epub` namespace is unlocked, which adds additional functionality to your ePub in e-readers.

 We’ll come back to that…